 • Respiratory Rate

 • Heart Exam: Listening to your heart with a stethascope, your provider is looking to detect a healthy heartbeat.
-Irregular heartbeat, a heart murmur, or other clues may suggest heart disease.
+Irregular heartbeat, a heart murmur, while other clues may suggest heart disease.

 • Lung Exam: Using a stethoscope, your provider will listen for crackles, wheezes, or decreasing breath sounds.
 These and others sounds are clues to the possible presense of heart or lung disease.

 • Head & Neck Exam: Your provider will be examing your throat and tonsils at this stage.
 The quality of your teeth and gums also prvides information about your overal health.
-Ears, nose, sinuses, eyes, lymph nodes, thyroid, and carotid arteries will also be examined.
+In addition, ears, nose, sinuses, eyes, lymph nodes, thyroid, and carotid arteries will also be examined.

 • Abdominal Exam: Your provider will use a range of examination techniques to determine liver size and presence of abdominal fluid, listening for bowel sounds with a stethoscope, and palpating for tenderness.